tasmota/docs/docs/devices/Mirabella-Genio-Bulb.md

 ![1](https://i.ibb.co/SwdZLZ9/b22-1-SM.jpg)

-Carefully cut / scrape away as much of the sealent on the outer edge of the round circut board then using some needle nose pliers and your spudger pry the round board out.
+Carefully cut / scrape away as much of the sealent on the outer edge of the round circuit board then using some needle nose pliers and your spudger pry the round board out.

 ![2](https://i.ibb.co/hmz7QGF/B22-2-SM.jpg)